Purposelessness/servomotor-controller/README.md

 # servomotor-controller
 Servomotor control from Processing to Arduino

+Key controls:
-'=' to add new servomotor;
+- '=' to add new servomotor,
-'-' to remove last servomotor;
+- '-' to remove last servomotor,

-'r' to shuffle knobs' values;
+- 'r' to shuffle knobs' values,
-'d' to reset knobs' values;
+- 'd' to reset knobs' values,
-'s' to snap knob to tick marks;
+- 's' to snap knob to tick marks;